tm-dd/PcOnlineBackup/README.md

 How to use:

-Download the files to different partition.
+* Download the files to an different partition.
-Change the config file "backup_gpt.cfg" OR "backup_mbr.cfg" and optional the values in "mount_backup_sshfs.sh".
+* Change the config file "backup_gpt.cfg" OR "backup_mbr.cfg".
+* Optional, set the values in "mount_backup_sshfs.sh".

 Install all necessary software like:
 * bzip2
 * parted
 * dump

-Run "backup_system_gpt.sh" or "backup_system_mbr.sh" to start the backup.
+Depending on your system, run "backup_system_gpt.sh" OR "backup_system_mbr.sh" to start the backup.

 Thomas Mueller <><